- Johnny's Research Farm | Breeding, Trialing, Selection & Quality Assurance

 - Browse All New Products.

-Much of what makes the occupation of farming compelling rests in the inherent possibilities of growing things.
+Much of what makes our work so compelling rests in the diversity and possibility inherent in growing things.

-Yet, whether we are looking for any particular, or a whole complement of characteristics in trialing new vegetable, fruit, and herb varieties each year, the single thing we are always seeking is superior eating quality.
+Yet, whether we are looking for one new key attribute or a whole complement in trialing a new vegetable, fruit, or herb variety, the one constant we seek is superior eating quality.

 That is why our Product Techs taste every variety being considered for introduction to the catalog and regularly hold tastings with others as well.
 With crops where flavor is highly subjective, such as tomatoes, carrots, microgreens, and winter squash, we have panels of JSS employees taste the varieties to make final decisions.

-Whatever differentiators you're looking for in the produce you grow, we want you to be sure to find superior eating quality at the top of the list with Johnny's Selected Seeds.
+Whatever differentiators you're looking for in the produce you grow, we want you to be sure to find flavor at the top of the list with Johnny's Selected Seeds.